ciribob/DCS-CTLD/README.md

 ```

+To make a unit deployed from a crate into a JTAC unit, add the type to the ```ctld.jtacUnitTypes``` list.

 The script allows a JTAC to mark and hold an IR and Laser point on a target allowing TGP's to lock onto the lase and ease of target location using NV Goggles.

 The JTAC will automatically switch targets when a target is destroyed or goes out of Line of Sight.